siyelo/dna/_docs/economic-model.md

 Suppose Joe earns the same amount as above, every month for a year.
 In that case the net result is:

--   Innitech paid €120,000 for Joe’s services (€10,000 x 12 months)
+-   Initech paid €120,000 for Joe’s services (€10,000 x 12 months)
--   Joe earned €108,000 for his work at Innitech (90% of the income from Innitech)
+-   Joe earned €108,000 for his work at Initech (90% of the income from Initech)
--   Siyelo earned €12,000 from Joe’s work at Innitech (10% of the income from Innitech)
+-   Siyelo earned €12,000 from Joe’s work at Initech (10% of the income from Initech)
 -   In addition, Joe paid €6000 to Siyelo in fixed fees (€500 x 12 months)
 -   **Result for the year:**
-    -   Innitech: -€120,000
+    -   Initech: -€120,000
     -   Joe: +€102,000
     -   Siyelo: +€18,000